-13. Belatedly recognizing the scope of misconduct that the City let go on for more than a decade unabated, on or around November 16, 2017, in light of the decision of the Cook County State's Attorney Office (CCSAO) to vacate the convictions of 15 individuals framed by the Watts outfit-including Mr. Smith-many of the Watts crew have now been placed on desk duty.
+15. On or around November 16, 2017, the Cook County State's Attorney Office (CCSAO) successfully moved to vacate the convictions of 15 individuals framed by the Watts outfit.

 ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.